 Getting CBD alone for calming purposes can be done in a variety of ways.
 There are CBD oils, sprays, rubs, and gummies that you can use, with many more options available.

 It is imperative, however, that whatever you take has less than a 0.3% THC content.
-The Department of Transportation released this statement on February 18th, 2020.
+The Department of Transportation released a statement on February 18th, 2020.
 To summarize:

 - CBD levels are not what is tested in the body for a marijuana drug test.